Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 Sentencing Enhancements

-As a domestic violence charge, those convicted of vandalism charges will need to undergo a year-long batterer’s class and will usually be subject to a restraining order to keep them away from the victim.
+As a domestic violence charge, those convicted of vandalism charges will face a minimum of three years probation, and be required to undergo a year-long batterer’s class.
+They will also usually be subject to a restraining order to keep them away from the victim.

 Vandalism Charges for Minors in California